Configuring AWS Devices

 • When you add or remove rules, the changes are automatically applied to all AWS entities associated with the security group.

 • An AWS security group is limited to hosting a maximum of 60 inbound rules and 60 outbound rules.
 This limit is enforced separately for IPv4 rules and IPv6 rules; any additional rules created in Security Cloud Control are inclusive to the total number of rules.
-In short, you cannot exceed the 60 rule limitation by onboarding to Security Cloud Control.
+You cannot exceed the 60-rule limit by onboarding to Security Cloud Control.

 Warning

-Any edits made to existing rules will result in the edited rule being deleted and a new rule created with the new details.
-This will cause traffic that depends on that rule to be dropped for a very brief period of time until the new rule can be created.
+If you edit an existing rule, the system deletes the edited rule and creates a new rule with the updated details.
+As a result, traffic that depends on the rule may be dropped briefly during the update process.
 This does not occur if you create a brand new rule.

-If you need more information on the types of rules you can create from the AWS console, see AWS Security Group Object.
-See AWS Security Groups and Cloud Security Group Objects for more information on objects that can be associated with AWS VPCs.
+For more information about the types of rules you can create from the AWS console, refer to AWS Security Group Object.
+For more information about objects that can be associated with AWS VPCs, refer to AWS Security Groups and Cloud Security Group Objects.

 Create a Security Group Rule

 By default, Amazon Web Services (AWS) Virtual Private Cloud (VPC) blocks all network traffic.
-This means that any rules are automatically configured to Allow traffic.
+As a result, any rules are automatically configured to Allow traffic.
 You cannot edit this action.

 Note

 The AWS console does not support rules that contain more than one source or destination.
-This means that if you deploy a single security group rule that contains more than one entity, Security Cloud Control translates the rule into separate rules before deploying it to the AWS VPC.
-For example, if you create an inbound rule that allows traffic from two port ranges into one cloud security group object, Security Cloud Control translates it into two separate rules: (1) to allow traffic from the first port range to the security group and (2) to allow traffic from the second port range to the security group.
+This means that if you deploy a single security group rule that contains more than one entity, Security Cloud Control converts the rule into separate rules before deploying it to the AWS VPC.
+For example, if you create an inbound rule that allows traffic from two port ranges into one cloud security group object, Security Cloud Control converts it into two separate rules.
+One allows traffic from the first port range to the security group, and the other allows traffic from the second port range to the security group.

 Use this procedure to create a security group rule: